HugoVasc/HugoVasc/README.md

 # Who am I
 👋 Hi there!
-I'm a 24-year-old Network Engineering graduate from the University of Brasília, currently pursuing a postgraduate degree in Machine Learning Engineering.
-I have a solid foundation in Data Analysis, Machine Learning, and Cloud Infrastructure.
-Professionally, I work as an Analytics Engineer, where I focus on leveraging data to drive insights and optimize processes.
-Always eager to learn and explore new technologies in the world of data and AI!
+I'm a Network Engineering graduate from the University of Brasília with a postgraduate degree in Machine Learning Engineering.
+I have a strong foundation in Data Analysis, Machine Learning, and Cloud Infrastructure.
+Currently, I work as an Analytics Engineer, where I help turn data into actionable insights and optimize processes.
+I'm always curious and passionate about exploring new technologies in data and AI.

 ## 🌐 Social Networks:
 <a href="https://github.com/HugoVasc" target="_blank">